Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Method

 \subsection{3D Gaussian Decoder}

-We define a convolutional module that operates after the decoding of camera parameters and depth maps.
-It predicts 3D Gaussian primitives $G$ per image.
+We define a convolutional module, depicted in Figure~\ref{fig:decoder}, that operates after the decoding of camera parameters and depth maps.
 The objective of this decoder is to \textit{detect} 2D locations of primitives and to \textit{describe} each primitive to predict remaining parameters.
 It does not modify the 3D geometry provided by the backbone but places primitives on it.

-The decoder takes as input VGGT output tokens $(t_{i})$ but also input images $I_{i}$ and predicted depth maps $D_{i}$, as shown in Figure~\ref{fig:decoder}.
+The decoder takes as input VGGT output tokens $(t_{i})$ but also input images $I_{i}$ and predicted depth maps $D_{i}$.
 Tokens are transformed to an image shape by \textit{unpatchifying}, i.e. project the 1D vectors to values of a $14\times14$ patch with 8 channels with a fully-connected layer and reshaping.
 Inputs are then concatenated on the channels dimension and fed to the decoder.
 As detection is essentially a low-level vision problem, we use a simple U-Net~\cite{ronneberger2015u} convolutional architecture.
 It outputs features with the same spatial dimension as inputs and 32 channels, from which detection and description features are extracted separately through heads $h_{det}$ and $h_{desc}$.

 \paragraph{2D Detection of Gaussian Primitives.} Primitives are not attached to a pixel but to floating-point 2D coordinates in image space $(x,y)$.
 We use a heatmap approach to extract these coordinates in a differentiable manner.
 First, we reshape detection features back to $14\times14$ patches with $P$ channels. $P$ is the number of primitives per patch, i.e. each primitive is assigned a one-channel patch.
 We perform softmax over spatial dimensions to obtain a heatmap for each primitive, interpreted as the distribution of the primitive center position in the patch.
 By using tensors containing pixel coordinates $c_{x}$ and $c_{y}$, the expectation of Gaussian positions $(x,y)$ can be simply computed by :